 4) Check if your website is penalized

-While Google penalties aren’t related to Moz’s DA rankings in any way, but Google penalties can decrease your website traffic and hence may affect your DA in the long run.
+While Google penalties aren’t related to Moz’s DA rankings in any way, Google penalties can decrease your website traffic and hence may affect your DA in the long run.

-Discussing the A to Z of Google penalties is beyond the scope of this article but if you see traffic fluctuations (or steep drop in traffic) in Google analytics, search console etc then you might be possibly affected by a Google penalty.
+Discussing the A to Z of Google penalties is beyond the scope of this article but if you see traffic fluctuations (or steep drop in traffic) in Google analytics, search console, etc then you might be possibly affected by a Google penalty.

 Double-check on traffic drops because these days Google’s very erratic on algorithm updates and what you think if a penalty might be a result of any algorithmic change that affected your ranking.